-11. Applications for the issuance of subpoenas commanding a person to attend and give testimony at the adjudicative hearing must comply with 16 C.F.R. § 3.34, must demonstrate that the subject is located in the United States, and must be served on opposing counsel.

-12. Witnesses shall not testify to a matter unless evidence is introduced sufficient to support a finding that the witness has personal knowledge of the matter.
+- 12. Applications for the issuance of subpoenas commanding a person to attend and give testimony at the adjudicative hearing must comply with 16 C.F.R. § 3.34, must demonstrate that the subject is located in the United States, and must be served on opposing counsel. - 13.
+Witnesses shall not testify to a matter unless evidence is introduced sufficient to support a finding that the witness has personal knowledge of the matter.

-13. Fact witnesses shall not be allowed to provide expert opinions.

-14. Properly admitted deposition testimony is part of the record and may not be read in open court.
-Videotape deposition excerpts that have been admitted in evidence may be presented in open court.

-15. Demonstrative, illustrative or summary exhibits (other than those prepared for crossexamination) shall be supplied to opposing counsel no later than 24 hours prior to the day that they are to be offered at trial.

-16. Motions for in camera treatment for evidence to be introduced at trial must meet the strict standards set forth in 16 C.F.R. § 3.45 and explained in In re Dura Lube Corp., 1999 FTC LEXIS 255 (Dec.
+- 14. Fact witnesses shall not be allowed to provide expert opinions. - 15.
+Properly admitted deposition testimony is part of the record and may not be read in open court.
+Videotape deposition excerpts that have been admitted in evidence may be presented in open court. - 16.
+Motions for in camera treatment for evidence to be introduced at trial must meet the strict standards set forth in 16 C.F.R. § 3.45 and explained in In re Dura Lube Corp., 1999 FTC LEXIS 255 (Dec.
 23, 1999); In re Hoechst Marion Roussel, Inc., 2000 FTC LEXIS 157 (Nov.
 22, 2000) and 2000 FTC LEXIS 138 (Sept.
-19, 2000) and must be supported by a declaration or affidavit by a person qualified to explain the nature of the documents.

-17. The procedure for marking of exhibits referred to in the adjudicative proceeding shall be as follows: both parties shall number their exhibits with a single series of consecutive numbers.
-Complaint Counsel's exhibits shall bear the designation CX and Respondent's exhibits shall bear the designation RX or some other appropriate designation.
+19, 2000) and must be supported by a declaration or affidavit by a person qualified to explain the nature of the documents. - 17.
+The procedure for marking of exhibits referred to in the adjudicative proceeding shall be as follows: both parties shall number their exhibits with a single series of consecutive numbers.
+Complaint Counsel's exhibits shall bear the designation CX and Respondents' exhibits shall bear the designation RX.
 (For example, the first exhibit shall be marked CX-1 for Complaint Counsel.)
-When an exhibit consists of more than one piece of paper, each page of the exhibit must bear a consecutive bates number or some other consecutive page number.
-All exhibit numbers must be accounted for, even if a particular number is not actually used at trial.
-If a party selects certain, but not all, documents that it previously designated as deposition exhibits, the party must indicate that certain numbers were not used in the numbering process for designating trial exhibits.
-For example, if Complaint Counsel decided to not introduce at trial documents previously marked at deposition as exhibits CX-2, CX-4, and CX-6, Complaint Counsel's list of exhibits would begin CX-1, CX-3, and CX-5.
-This method of numbering exhibits for trial is acceptable, as long as the party also prepares a list of its exhibits indicating that CX-2, CX-4, and CX-6 were never designated as trial exhibits.
-Using this example, in preparing the set of original exhibits to give to the court reporter, Complaint Counsel must indicate that CX-2, CX-4, and CX-6 were never designated as trial exhibits by inserting in their place a piece of paper or tab indicating the appropriate number.

-18. At the final pre-hearing conference, counsel will be required to introduce all exhibits they intend to introduce at trial.
+When an exhibit consists of more than one piece of paper, each page of the exhibit must bear a consecutive control number or some other consecutive page number. - 18.
+The parties shall provide one another, and the Administrative Law Judge, no later than seventy-two hours in advance, a schedule that identifies by day the party's best estimate of the witnesses to be called to testify during the upcoming week of the hearing.
+The parties further shall provide one another with copies of any demonstrative exhibits twenty-four hours before they are used with a witness. - 19.
+At the final pre-hearing conference, counsel will be required to introduce all exhibits they intend to introduce at trial.
 Counsel will also be required to give the originals of exhibits to the court reporter, which the court reporter will keep.